52 Hike Challenge community member @nateintheclouds camping in an REI tent at Yosemite National Park

 #3.
 Sun Protection

 Want to avoid getting lost on the trail?
+Here are the items you should pack to navigate your hike with ease.

 When you know how to make your way through the woods, you will reduce your risk of getting lost and running into dangerous situations in the backcountry.